MyVissionary/Vissionary_Hacktoberfest/README.md

 Here’s what you can win! 🎁

 - **1st Prize**
-  🥇 4 Premium Courses & Exclusive Gift Card
+  🥇 4 Premium Courses & Exclusive Gift Coupon
   💻 Free Domain
   📜 Certificates